Quasilyte/avx512counters/README.md

 Example of the complete output is provided in [avx512_core_i9_7000x.csv](/avx512_core_i9_7000x.csv) file.

-> Disclaimer: provided example is not a reliable reference.
+> **Disclaimer**: provided example is not a reliable reference.
 The results may vary between
 > collector runs, execution on different machines may lead to other results as well.